Loanho314/SAF-Argumentation/README.md

 - Use the command to run: javac Experiment1.java

 # Status
 This application is still under development.
-We will update a new version to support OWL2, RDF and DLGP input without perform
+We will update a new version to support OWL2, RDF and DLGP input without performing the translation steps.

 # Support
 If you are having issues, please let us know via github.